-Proof that exposure to nature can quiet the rumination of a worried mind.
+Exposure to nature can quiet the rumination of a worried mind.

 We need the tonic of wildness...At the same time that we are earnest to explore and learn all things, we require that all things be mysterious and unexplorable, that land and sea be indefinitely wild, unsurveyed and unfathomed by us because unfathomable.
-We can never have enough of nature.
+We can never have enough of nature. —Thoreau

-Dr. Gregory Bratman’s group at Stanford has published a couple of papers following a small group of healthy volunteers told to go for a 5 kilometer walk in the San Francisco Bay area.
+Dr. Gregory Bratman’s group at Stanford has published a couple of papers following a small group of healthy volunteers told to go for a 5-kilometer walk in the San Francisco Bay area.
 Half walked along a busy street while the other half went for a scenic walk with beautiful views of the mountains and the bay.
 The nature walk resulted in decreased anxiety, rumination, and negative feelings, and even increased performance on cognitive tests compared to the walk along a busy street.
-Later, the same researchers did MRIs and measured blood flow in brain areas of healthy people who went on a 90 minute walk in the same urban vs. more natural setting.
+Later, the same researchers did MRIs and measured blood flow in brain areas of healthy people who went on a 90-minute walk in the same urban vs. more natural setting.
 They found that the nature walkers had reduced activity in a particular brain region, the subgenual prefrontal cortex.
-This area of the brain is associated with rumination, or worrying on the same issues over and over, a problem described often in depressive and anxiety disorders.
+This area of the brain is associated with rumination, or worrying about the same issues over and over, a problem described often in depressive and anxiety disorders.

 Japanese researchers have long been interested in so-called forest therapy for a variety of physical and mental ailments, and they too have been studying brain functioning and exposure to nature.
 Ryota Sakurai’s group published a paper looking at PET scans of older adults.
 Those who reported going out less frequently had higher depression scores and lower activity scores of the orbital prefrontal cortex of the brain.

-So there we have it…in a world and environment where our brains are working overtime and we think and roll over ideas and worry, exposure to nature seems to get us out of our heads, with likely positive longitudinal benefits.
-In the hyper-urban world to come, designing accessible, safe greenspaces may help the mental health of the population, and preserving our natural landscapes to be enjoyed by our descendants will continue to be a national imperative.
-In the mean time, a prescription for a nice weekend hike could have some real measurable brain benefits
+So there we have it.
+In a world and environment where our brains are working overtime and we think and roll over ideas and worry, exposure to nature seems to get us out of our heads, with likely positive longitudinal benefits.
+In the hyper-urban world to come, designing accessible, safe green spaces may help the mental health of the population, and preserving our natural landscapes to be enjoyed by our descendants will continue to be a national imperative.
+In the meantime, a prescription for a nice weekend hike could have some real, measurable brain benefits.